Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 ---

 ## ✅ Build One Feature
-Choose **one** of the following backend-focused features to build.
-It must:
+Choose **one** of the following Django backend–focused features to build.
+You must use Django models and ORM for data ingestion and schema design:
-- Use or respect the repo’s structure and goals,
-- Be written in Python,
-- Output harmonized results suitable for database ingestion (as CSV, JSON, or SQL-insertable format),
-- Include logging and basic error handling.

 ### 🔧 Feature Options
-#### 🔹 Option A: Harmonized Data Loader
+#### 🔹 Option A: Harmonized Data Loader (Django)
+- Define Django models for the harmonized data (based on the codebook/YAML).
-- Read a sample CSV and YAML codebook (see `/sample_data/` for examples).
+- Read a sample CSV and YAML codebook (see `/sample_data/`).
-- Map variables using the YAML structure.
+- Map and harmonize variables using the YAML structure.
-- Output a cleaned and harmonized `.csv` file.
+- Load the cleaned data into the Django database via ORM.
-- Clearly indicate unmapped variables.
+- Clearly indicate unmapped variables (e.g., in logs or ingestion summary).

-#### 🔹 Option B: Mapping Summary Tool
+#### 🔹 Option B: Mapping Summary Tool (Django)
-- Parse a harmonization attempt (CSV or intermediate result).
-- Output summary stats:
+- After harmonization and ingestion, provide a Django management command or script that:
-    - % mapped, % unmapped,
-    - Any warnings (e.g., type mismatches, missing columns).
+    - Outputs summary stats: % mapped, % unmapped, type mismatches, missing columns, etc.
+    - Optionally, exposes this as a Django admin action or view.

-#### 🔹 Option C: Command-Line Ingestion Script
+#### 🔹 Option C: Django Command-Line Ingestion Script
-- Build a `ingest.py` CLI that:
+- Build a Django management command (`python manage.py ingest_data`) that:
     - Accepts file paths to CSV + YAML,
-    - Performs mapping (reusing or simplifying logic),
+    - Performs mapping and loads data into the Django database,
-    - Outputs a log + harmonized `.csv`.
+    - Outputs a log and summary.

 ---